Supporting Children

 As children realise that death is permanent, they also become aware that it happens to other people including themselves.
 They may be protective and try to look after their important adults and siblings.
 They may feel that they were somehow responsible for the death.

 Primary aged children may show ‘magical thinking’ where they think ‘if I do this, Dad will come back’.
-They may behave very well to compensate for what’s happened, or behave less well-behaved because they feel angry or guilty.
+They may behave very well to compensate for what’s happened, or become less well-behaved because they feel angry or guilty.

 Denying what has happened or taking risks

 Bereavement can be overwhelming, and can bring huge changes, alongside other challenges that young people face as they grow up.
 They may want to forget or deny the death or how strongly they feel.
-They may feel ‘what’s the point?’ with school or social activities.
+They may feel ‘What’s the point?’ with school or social activities.
 Some young people may be impulsive or take risks, in an attempt to get back some control in a life that for them currently feels very out of control.

 What helps grieving children and young people